LynnT2/DH150-project/README.md

 Severity rating - 3

 # Heuristic Evaluation for GroupMe
 GroupMe describes itself as "A Home for All the Groups in Your Life".
-The app allows non-users to chat and interact as well, without a
+The dual website/app allows non-users to chat and interact as well, allowing supposed ease for a population of diverse people, like university students, to communicate with each other.

 https://groupme.com/en-US/
 ![GroupMe Mobile Icon](https://lh3.googleusercontent.com/7C5_TvMTP3asZu6qYmGGIwOn_s3SH_sCB0KdBhDXauzgSMsRapwoCeL55V4AKAauBIU)